 When I was little, there was a story we were told about how the clouds were so close to earth that people need only reach out to them to ‘pluck’ a portion they would use for food.
 They were always told to take only what they could finish in a day else the ‘gods’ would become angry and take the clouds far away from them.

 I’m sure you might have guessed how the rest of the story goes.
 Someone always spoils it for everyone and now the clouds are far, far away from us – except you’re in Obudu, that is!
-Here, the clouds literally touch the mountains and once you’re up there, you can actually feel them against your skin!
+Here, literally touch the mountains and once you’re up there, actually feel them against your skin!

 Getting to Obudu from Lagos

-After going on the walkway, we then went on to check out the accommodation areas, which was further uphill.
+After going on the walkway, we then went on to check out the accommodation areas, which were further uphill.
 As we made our way up, the weather kept changing so quickly.
-I have never seen a more temperamental weather in my life!
+I have never seen more temperamental weather in my life!
 It threatened to rain at some point but we got to another point where it was very sunny.
-The fog also kept lifting and settling on the mountain tops.
+The fog also kept lifting and settling on the mountaintops.
 It was all very breathtaking to watch!

 Anyway, the views with and without the fog were nothing but spectacular.
 It made the treacherous journey to get here absolutely worth it!

 Obudu Mountain Resort: Stunning Views

 We rounded up our visit to the ranch by checking out the mini waterfalls and natural pool located there before heading back to town to relax and prepare for our trip to a bigger waterfall at Agbokim the next day.

 Some Points to Note about Visiting Obudu Mountain Resort

 Based on Recommendations, we travelled first to Enugu (using GIGM).
 This took about 9 hours.
 Yes, I know, flying takes less time but I hate flying so, I didn’t mind the time spent on the road.